Julia has two mechanisms for loading code:

 (Julia)Project.toml instead.
 The intention is to allow shared projects to contain shared preferences, while allowing for users themselves to override those preferences with their own settings in the LocalPreferences.toml file, which should be .gitignored as the name implies.

-.ji files for that module.
-This is done by serializing the hash of all compile-time preferences during compilation, then checking that hash against the current environment when searching for the proper
+.dylib files) for that module.
+This is done by serializing the hash of all compile-time preferences during compilation, then checking that hash against the current environment when searching for the proper file(s) to load.

 Preferences can be set with depot-wide defaults; if package Foo is installed within your global environment and it has preferences set, these preferences will apply as long as your global environment is part of your